smcgann99/node-red-cosine-similarity-plus/README.md

 - The name of the node displayed on the screen.

-File
+Vectors

-- File path of file that contains another array of vector arrays.
-This file will be compared with the input vector array.
+- File or context path of file or variable, that contains another array of vector arrays.
+This will be compared with the input vector array.
 Can not be empty.

 <hr>